 Details of Community Micro-enterprises that provide services in Worcestershire can be found on

-- The Small Good Stuff directory - this directory is run and maintained by Community Catalyst
+- The Small Good Stuff directory is run and maintained by Community Catalyst

 - by following the project on Facebook: Community Catalysts Worcestershire

 Please contact any community micro-enterprise directly to find further details including their availability, prices, and policies.

 Services can be paid for by a direct payment or directly from your own funds.

 Community Micro-enterprises agree to work towards the ‘Doing It Right Standards’ of being safe, legal and sustainable for the support they are offering in their community.